cmars/ormesh/README.md

 - allow ormesh to bind privlieged ports <1024
 - install an ormesh systemd service

+Tor doesn't like running as root, so don't install as root.

 # Configuring

 ## Exporting local services